(Scroll down for the Prologue from Worthy of This Great City)

 And they get really intense.

 “Well, it’s interesting, I’ll give you that.”
 I said.
-“I’d enjoy talking about your ideas someday when we can make time.”
+“I’d enjoy talking about your ideas someday when we can make more time.”
 I threw her another falsely admiring little smile and fled.

 My name is Constantine Manos.
 As a writer I specialize in politics, which obviously includes issues of character, but until recently I never thought too much about how the personal dictates the political.
 The culture insists on assigning political ideas a misplaced dignity, as if these theories are just out there floating around, pure abstract concepts, when the fact is everyone’s politics are about self-image and justification.
 What you feel decrees what you let yourself think; ideas themelves are powerless.